FAQ

 General

 The word “remediation” comes from the root word, “remedy.”
-A remedy is something that corrects or cures a condition.
-Our goal is to correct or cure learning problems that keep children from reaching their potential.
+A remedy is something that corrects a condition.
+Our goal is to correct learning problems that keep children from reaching their potential.
 We are not satisfied with treating symptoms or teaching a child to adapt to a learning problem; we want the child to be free of the difficulty.
-We believe our programs offer this hope; thus, our name—Restored Hope Remedial Services.
+We believe our programs offer this hope.

 If your programs are effective, why are they not used in the school systems?

-Individual school systems may use one or more of the programs that are used at Restored Hope Remedial Services, with excellent results.
+Individual school systems may use one or more of the programs that are used at Restored Hope Education Center, with excellent results.
 However, many school districts do not, partly because most of the programs require one-to-one intervention, which is expensive and time-consuming.
-In addition, we have many programs available in one place, and are trained to use all the programs effectively.
+We at Restored Hope have many programs available in one place and are trained to use all the programs effectively.

 What do you mean by “neuroscience-based” programs?
 Do all your programs fit into this category?

 “Neuroscience-based” simply means that the programs grow from research into how the brain functions.
 Not all of our programs are neuroscience-based.
-Some were developed without neuroscience input, but have since been validated by brain-imaging techniques such as functional MRI’s.
-Others have been validated by rigorous testing, or have been proven effective through extensive usage.
+Some were developed without neuroscience input, but have since been validated by rigorous testing, or have been proven effective through extensive usage.

 Are your remedial services limited to children?